-A consultation, usually three to four sessions, can serve as a first step in identifying, exploring, and addressing issues that prompted the initial contact with a therapist.
+A consultation, usually two to three sessions, can serve as a first step in identifying, exploring, and addressing issues that prompted the initial contact with a therapist.
 For many this is often their first experience with a mental health professional.
-I see my role as encouraging a person to tell their story, understanding what is said, and understanding the person who says it.
+I see my role as encouraging a person to tell their story, understanding what is said, and trying to understand the person who says it.

 A consultation can be used as a springboard for further services or as a focused brief intervention, which can provide sufficient resolution at that moment.
 Further services that go beyond two to three sessions can be provided by myself, or if needed, a referral to a trusted colleague will be provided.

 People initiate treatment to discuss different aspects of their lives and explore difficulties they may be having in adequately managing or solving the challenges they are facing.
 I have had great success helping people who are struggling with a wide range of issues including:

 Depression and Anxiety

 Intimacy and Relationship Issues

 Career and Work problems

 Family of Origin Issues

 In couples therapy, or relationship counseling, the patient or client is the couple.
 In other words, although composed of two individuals, the couple's dynamics are at the center of the work in treatment.
 Once these dynamics are better understood, the work is geared toward facilitating better communication, fostering greater insight into the patterns that create conflict, and changing problematic dynamics into more productive mutual understanding.